-LPSD 1ES - Land North of M62 and South of Ward: Bold Ref: Gorsey Lane, Bold Notional Capacity: 29.98ha Designation: Safeguard
+LPSD Ref: 1ES - Land Gorsey Lan North of M62 and South of e, Bold Ward: Bold Notional Capacity: 29.98ha Designation: Safeguard

 - Appropriate highway access via the existing Omega North Western extension development. - Implementation of any measures required to mitigate impacts on the M62 (Junction 8) or other parts of the highway network. - Measures to secure suitable access to the site by walking, cycling, and public transport and other sustainable modes from residential areas in St Helens and Warrington.